 Ready to turn your hobby into a serious art form?
-These products will make your life that little bit easier.
+These products will make the life of 3D artists that little bit easier.

 This amazing program creates detailed bump maps from any still image you throw at it.
 Watch the video on their homepage to see a demonstration.
 It’s simple, easy to use and the results are speak for themselves.
 Be warned, once you’ve used this program, it’s hard to live without it.